vktemel/CarND-capstone/README.md

 Please use **one** of the two installation options, either native **or** docker installation.

+### Summary

+In order to run this project, please follow the installation and usage instructions written below.
+By following the usage instructions written below, and running the Udacity Simulator with Camera enabled and Manual mode disabled, the car will run autonomously in the loop using the pre-determined waypoints.
+The waypoints are based on the `data\sim_waypoints.csv` file.

+The implementations for this project are as following:
+- In `ros\src\waypoint_updater\waypoint_updater.py`, the next 200 waypoints are loaded to vehicle path for vehicle to follow.
+Also, if a traffic light is detected to be red, the vehicle is instructed to stop before reaching the intersection.
+After the light turns green, it will follow the waypoints again.
+- In `ros\src\twist_controller\dbw_node.py`, the function subscribes to the `dbw_enabled`, which indicates if autonomous operation is requested, `twist_cmd`, which contains what the vehicle target linear and angular speeds are, and `current_velocity`, which contains the vehicle's current linear and angular speeds.
+It will also publish the throttle, brake and steer commands received from twist_controller.
+- In `ros\src\twist_controller\twist_controller.py`, the function will receive the current and target linear and angular velocities, and calculate the steering, throttle and brake commands of the vehicle based on these targets.
+- In `ros\src\tl_detector\tl_detector.py`, the traffic lights on the path of the vehicle are searched based on the previously provided waypoints.
+If a light is found ahead of the vehicle, then the state of the light is obtained via the ros message that carries the light status.

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).